State's cases rise by 1,606, lowest since October; deaths' increase 27 day after 11

 Florida's cases are 7.0 percent of the total infections in the U.S. and 6.2 percent of the deaths.
 The state comprises 6.5 percent of the U.S. population.

 Since the first two cases were announced nine months ago on March 1, Florida's total has surged to 10.8 percent of the state's 21.48 million population, 18th in cases per million.
-In cases per 100,000 for seven days, Florida is sixth at 85.6 with Delaware No. 1 at 144.5, according to the Centers for Disease Control and Prevention.
+In cases per 100,000 for seven days, Florida is fifth at 83.5 with Delaware No. 1 at 139.5, according to the Centers for Disease Control and Prevention.

 State and county increases represent fatalities received by the state and not the number of deaths that occurred then.
 The day someone dies and when it is received by the state can lag for several days.
 The most deaths the past month: 59 on April.
 24.